 Dr. Phil's Rules For Dating

-Are you aware of the first impression you make?
-People react to how you present yourself — so pay attention to the statement you make.
+Be AwareMake sure you're aware of the first impression you're giving.
+People react to how you present yourself — so pay attention to the statement you're making.
 If you're not sure how you might be perceived, ask someone who will tell you the truth.
-Remember that men are visually stimulated.

 Check Your BaggageSeven percent of communication is what you say, and the other 93 percent is non-verbal.
 That 93 percent screams your "personal truth," what you really believe about yourself when nobody is looking.
 If you're carrying baggage — insecurities, fear, desperation — people can tell.